DanielSzopa/DanielSzopa/README.md

 - 📫You can find me on [Linkedin](https://www.linkedin.com/in/daniel-szopa-ba0a77213/)

-- 📄My experience: I work as It Specialist in ServiceDesk Department for Logistic Company
+- 📄My experience: I worked as It Specialist in ServiceDesk Department for Logistic Company and I'm starting work as a Intern .NET Developer soon

 <p align="left">
 </p>